regen-network/testnets/kontraua/challenges/phase-5/README.md

 Implement a payout contract to allow a beneficiary to receive the tokens.

-### What should the contract contain
+### Payout Contract Requirements

-- Init with `region`, `total_tokens`, `oracle`,  `beneficiary` addresses.
+- Contract should implement init with `region`, `total_tokens`, `oracle`,  `beneficiary` addresses.
 You can set optional params : `payout_start_height`, `payout_end_height`
 - Initialize the contract with 1000 coins with a specified beneficiary
-- Every day the oracle (a thrid party account in general) provides the percentage of forest cover for this region.
-Multiply the percentage with 100 and avoid decimals.
+- At some interval (10minutes lets say), the oracle (a thrid party account in general) provides the percentage of forest cover for the region.
+To avoid floats in the contract, multiply the percentage with 100 and trim  decimals.
 For example: 12.39% is inputed as 1239, 1.004% is inputed as 100.
 * If the forest cover has decreased since last measurement - no payout.
+It means, the beneficiary will not get any token rewards.
-* If it is higher, pay out 10 coin per 1% increase.
+* If it is more than 1$, pay out 100 coin per 1% increase.
+So if there's 5.31% increase in the forest cover, beneficiary would get 531 coins.
-* If it is the same or higher, pay out 0.2 coin for current forest cover above 50% (eg. 0 at 50%, 3.0 at 65%, 7.8 at 89%)
+* If it is the same or less than 1% (0% < change% < 1%), pay out 20 coins for current forest cover above 50% (eg. 0 at 50%, 30 at 65%, 78 at 89%)

 ### Incentive Plan